fenixnix/Axon/README.md

 </p>

 <p align="center">
-  <strong>A high-performance, memory-safe CLI agent written in Rust.</strong>
+  <strong>An AI Agent CLI that thinks, decides, and executes — written in Rust.</strong>
 </p>

 <p align="center">
-  Axon serves as a biological-inspired transmission channel between human intent and system execution.<br>
+  Axon is an autonomous AI agent that understands natural language, plans tasks, and executes tools.<br>
-  With zero-cost abstractions and strict type safety, every "nerve impulse" (command) is transmitted with maximum speed and minimum risk.
+  Built with Rust for memory safety and zero-cost abstractions — every "nerve impulse" (command) is processed with maximum speed.
 </p>

 ---